-Trying to figure out how to stop rabbits from invading your garden can be frustrating.
-They're furry, adorable and hard to hate—until they devour all of your tender garden vegetables and greens.
+Trying to figure out how to keep rabbits out of your garden can be frustrating.
+They’re furry, adorable and hard to hate—until they devour all of your tender garden vegetables and greens.
 You might not believe it, but those whiskered nibblers can do real damage.
 In fact, they can mow down a carefully cultivated vegetable garden in just a day.
-And don't even think about growing tulips if you don't have a solid Rabbit Control Plan in place.
+And don’t even think about growing tulips if you don’t have a solid Rabbit Control Plan in place.

 Try Anti-Rabbit Sprays and Repellents

 Fortunately, there are quite a few effective anti-rabbit sprays and repellents that you can use to deter rabbits (many of which are also effective at deterring squirrels too).
 Unfortunately, few of them are organic and many fall squarely on the pesticide-y side of the fence.
 So, unless you’re steadfast about keeping an all-organic garden, try these food-safe repellents to stop rabbits: blood meal (obviously not recommended for vegan gardeners), moth balls, soap chips, and anti-deer spray (which I find particularly effective).

 A lot of folks swear by capsaicin/hot pepper sprays to control rabbits too, but remember, while hot pepper sprays can be organic and food-safe, they can also permanently maim and harm animals.
 Basically, rabbits and squirrels get it on their paws and in their eyes, and then scratch themselves to oblivion trying to dig out the stinging pain.